paulross/PythonExtensionPatterns/doc/sphinx/source/pickle.rst

 This example shows you how to provided pickle support for for the ``custom2.Custom`` type described in the C extension tutorial in the
 `Python documentation <https://docs.python.org/3/extending/newtypes_tutorial.html#adding-data-and-methods-to-the-basic-example>`_.
-This defines an ``CustomObject`` object that haas three fields; a first name, a last name  and a number.
+This defines an ``CustomObject`` object that has three fields; a first name, a last name  and a number.
-The ``CustomObject`` definition that needs to be pickled and un-pickled looks like this in C.
+The ``CustomObject`` definition that needs to be pickled and un-pickled looks like this in C:

 .. code-block:: c